SAP/spartacus-docs/_pages/home/update-policy-and-release-frequency.md

 ---
-title: Update Release Policy and Publication Frequency for <pname conkeyref="loiof35dd21b5c7b47108bebca5a890244ac/SAP_CC_SF_SHORT_CAPS"/> Libraries
+title: Update Release Policy and Publication Frequency for Spartacus Libraries
 ---

 This document describes the update release policy and publication frequency for <pname conkeyref="loiof35dd21b5c7b47108bebca5a890244ac/SAP_CC_SF_LONG"/>.